About Me

 Job Market Paper

-Learning to Resist Misinformation: A Field Experiment in India (with Monika Yadav)
+Learning to Discern Misinformation: Evidence from a Field Experiment in India (with Monika Yadav)

 World Bank Blog PDF